mattehicks/SCDE/README.md

 CMD to build and flash SCDE
 make flash

-CMD to flash the partition table: make partition_table
+CMD to build the partition table: make partition_table
+(read screen for instructions anout flashing the table!)

 CMD to make changes to ESP32 IDF make menuconfig